Reading Passage 2

 Segway into the Future

 This system seems to move to the driver’s thoughts.
 For example, when the driver thinks “Go forward”, the Segway moves forwards, and when the driver thinks, “Stop”, it stops.
 The Segway is not really responding to the driver’s thoughts, but to the tiny changes in balance that the driver makes as he prepares his body to move forward or to stop.
-For example, when the driver thinks about moving forward, he actually leans slightly forward, and when he thinks of stopping or slowing, the driver leans slightly back.
+For example, when the driver thinks about moving forward, he actually leans slightly forward, and when he thinks of stopping or slowing, he leans slightly back.

 The Segway is powered by batteries that allow it to travel about 17 miles on one battery charge.
 It is designed for short-range, low-speed operation.
 It has three speed settings.
 The slowest is the setting for learning, with speeds of up to 6 miles per hour.
 Next is the sidewalk setting, with speeds of up to 9 miles per hour.
 The highest setting allows the driver to travel up to 12.5 miles per hour in open, flat areas.
 At all three speed settings, the Segway can go wherever a person can walk, both indoors and outdoors.